 How does providing a sworn translation work?

-If you do send originals or certified copies of originals to Jana Kohl, Rheinstrasse 4, 79104 Freiburg. i.Br., Germany, please only use registered mail to minimize the risk of loss.
-A simple copy of the original or of the certified copy of the original will be attached to the sworn translation and Jana will return the original documents together with the original translation by registered mail.
+If you choose to send originals or certified copies to Jana Kohl at Rheinstrasse 4, 79104 Freiburg. i.Br., Germany, it’s advisable to use registered mail to mitigate the risk of loss.
+A simple copy of the original or certified copy will be affixed to the sworn translation.
+Subsequently, she will return the original documents alongside the translated originals via registered mail.